The Public Safety Center was a busy place in 2015:

 - The visual display in the Emergency Operations Center is 16' by 34' and capable of displaying 16 individual information feeds.

-- Serves as the State of Missouri's emergency backup, should the Jefferson City facilitiy experience down time.
+- The emergency operations center serves as the State of Missouri's emergency backup, should the Jefferson City facilitiy experience down time.

 - $1 million FEMA Grant, secured by Congressman Roy Blunt